simonchih/Radon-Big-Rich-Man/README.md

 11. Toll free if land owner is in jail
 12. Player exceed start point will give $2000, but $0 if on the start point
 13. Go to jail stop 3 turns

+## How to build and run

+to build:

+	mvn package

+to run:

+	mvn exec:java
+	# or
+	java -jar target/random-big-rich-man-*.jar